Angel Puss

 Angel Puss is a 1944 Warner Bros.
 Looney Tunes cartoon directed by Chuck Jones.
 The short was released on June 3, 1944.

-The protagonist is a "Li'l Sambo" type blackface character who exhibited common racial stereotypes in speech, intelligence and fear of the supernatural.
+The protagonist is a "Li'l Sambo" type blackface character who exhibits common racial stereotypes in speech, intelligence and fear of the supernatural.
 The African-American weekly newspaper The Pittsburgh Courier objected strongly to the cartoon, especially because it was run in Los Angeles alongside the March of Time short Americans All, on the theme of fighting prejudice and stereotypes.
 The film press did not acknowledge these concerns.